balmjs/balm-ui/docs/scripts/docs/en/dialog/intro.md

-# Dialog
+# Dialogs

-Dialogs inform users about a task and can contain critical information, require decisions, or involve multiple tasks.
+Dialogs provide important prompts in a user flow.
+They can require an action, communicate information, or help users accomplish a task.